EGM: Efficient Visual Grounding Language Models: Experiments

 \textbf{Models.} We apply our method to the state-of-the-art visual grounding open-source VLM families InternVL and QwenVL, and add a prefix `\method-' to models to which our method has been applied.
 Our experiments are conducted on InternVL-3-1B, InternVL-3-2B and InternVL-3-8B for the InternVL family, and on Qwen3-VL-2B-Thinking, Qwen3-VL-4B-Thinking and Qwen3-VL-8B-Thinking for the QwenVL family.

 \textbf{SFT.} For the SFT training stage, we use the official GitHub scripts of InternVL-3 and Qwen3-VL.
 The training dataset statistics are presented in Table~\ref{tab:dataset_statistics}.
-The learning rate is set to be $1e-5$, the epoch is set to be $1$ and the training batch size is $128$.
+The learning rate is set to be $1e^{-5}$, the epoch is set to be $1$ and the training batch size is $128$.
 We train all models on 8 A100 GPUs.

-\textbf{RL.} For the reinforcement learning stage, we employ the VeRL framework~\citep{sheng2024hybridflow}.
-All rollouts and inference are performed using the vLLM engine~\citep{kwon2023efficient}.
-We train with a learning rate of $3e-6$ for $5$ epochs and a batch size of $256$.
+\textbf{RL.} For the reinforcement learning stage, we employ the VeRL framework~\cite{sheng2024hybridflow}.
+All rollouts and inference are performed using the vLLM engine~\cite{kwon2023efficient}.
+We train with a learning rate of $3e^{-6}$ for $5$ epochs and a batch size of $256$.
 The reward weight $\alpha$ in Equation~\ref{eq:reward} is fixed to $0.5$.
-For the Qwen model series, we set the KL coefficient to $\beta=0.005$ and the entropy coefficient to $\gamma=0.0$.
+For the QwenVL model series, we set the KL coefficient to $\beta=0.005$ and the entropy coefficient to $\gamma=0.0$.
 For the InternVL model series , we use $\beta=0.0$ and $\gamma=0.01$.
-We construct the RL training dataset following the procedure described in Section~\ref{sec:rl_data_curation}, using InternVL-3.5-241B as the reference model $M_{\text{ref}}$ and the corresponding fine-tuned model as $M_{\theta}$.
+We construct the RL training dataset following the procedure described in Section~\ref{sec:rl_data_curation}, using InternVL-3.5-241B as the reference model $M_{\text{ref}}$ and the corresponding fine-tuned model as the learner model $M_{\theta}$.
 The final dataset size varies across models.
-We present details of RL training dataset samples, and full details about hyper-parameters of RL training and rollout in Appendix~\ref{app:detailrl}.
+The full details about our RL training and dataset samples are attached in Appendix~\ref{app:detailrl}.